ShirshakShahi/react-2/README.md

-Working with Fragments, Portals and refs.
+Working with Fragments, Portals and refs for writing cleaner code.

-solution to "<div> Soup" problem.
+solution to `<div> Soup` problem.

 This works according to our project
 <>